It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: March

-Description/Criteria: For high school seniors of ethnic background and with US citizenship who have been accepted into an ABET-accredited engineering program at a four-year college or university.
+Description/Criteria: For high school seniors of ethnic background and US citizenship who have been accepted into an ABET-accredited engineering program at a four-year college or university.
 For undergraduates with US citizenship who attend an AEBT-accredited engineering program at a four-year college or university.

 Related Article: Scholarships for African American students in Cincinnati